-Similar to the northcentral landscape, big game movement corridors in the Northern Sangre de Cristo are largely unknown, and we cannot specifically identify needed habitat work in this priority landscape at this time.
-The requested research will assist with identifying and focusing habitat treatments and management actions that will keep big game movement corridors in this priority landscape intact.
-Similarly, any future research prioritized by the Department will assist with focusing habitat work to maintain or improve ungulate movement corridors.
+Similar to the northcentral landscape, big-game movement corridors in the Northern Sangre de Cristo are largely unknown, and we cannot identify specific locations where habitat work is needed in this priority landscape at this time.
+Additional research will assist with identifying and focusing habitat treatments and management actions that will keep big-game movement corridors in this priority landscape intact.
+Rather, we encourage land management agencies to implement habitat improvement projects that benefit deer, elk, pronghorn, and bighorn sheep in this landscape.
+We also encourage collaboration between the Department and land management agencies when considering landscape level planning